 - Improved brand loyalty, credibility, and recognition as people are more likely to come back if their first experience was stellar.

 - Reduced training and customer service costs because great UX is intuitive and needs no excessive documentation.

-- Build better products by understanding what your customers need, design for their needs, test, and improve with user involvement.
+- Build better products.
+Understand what your customers need, design for their needs, perform user testing and improve with user involvement.